ROC5COR/STM32_NeuralNet_MovementDetection/README.md

 # STM32_NeuralNet_MovementDetection
-Innovative project over neural networks and embedded systems
+Innovative project over neural networks and embedded systems.
+Check the report if you want to get extra informations and more precision about the results of this project.

 # Overview
 This project aims at creating a Neural Network for STM32(L476RG) to do motion recognition with data from accelerometer.
 The neural net used is a multilayer perceptron and it has (currently) 3 layers.